siheming/mspypeline/doc/source/settings_and_configuration.rst

 ********************
 | If the :ref:`configuration setting <default-yaml>` `has_techrep` is set to True or the corresponding checkbox in the
   GUI is ticked, the highest level of the analysis design is considered technical replicates.
-| Technical replicates are averaged and cumulated to one sample of the next lowest level in the analysis design.
+| Technical replicates are averaged and averaged to one sample of the next highest level in the analysis design.
   Respectively, the mean of all samples below a node is calculated and assigned to that node.
 The last level of the Data Tree is thus omitted.
-Values that are 0 are replaced with missing values, which are neglected when calculating the mean of samples (e.g. the average of the three values 32, 30, 0 would be replaced with 32, 30 and NaN resulting in an average of 30).
+Values that are 0 are replaced with missing values, which are neglected when calculating the mean of samples (e.g. the average of the three values 32, 30, 0 would be replaced with 32, 30 and NaN resulting in an average of 31).

 .. ipython:: python